What is Estoppel?

 Every contract is an agreement, but not every agreement is a contract.
 An agreement between two people does not automatically give rise to contractual obligations.
 The intention to be legally bound by the terms of the agreement is a necessary element.
 This intention is rarely communicated, and even less commonly documented.
 The question to be asked is “would a reasonable person in the position of the parties have intended for this agreement to be contractual?”

 Consideration is the price paid by one party to a contract to the other in exchange for a good, service or anything else.
 Contracts are a two-way street.
-A promise to provide someone with a gift will not give rise to a contractual relationship.
+A promise to give someone a gift will not give rise to a contractual relationship.
 Consideration can exist in the form of money, a guarantee to carry out an act or omission, a right or a service.
 The general rule is that consideration need only be something of value.

-All parties to a contract must have legal capacity to enter into a contractual agreement.
+All parties to a contract must have the legal capacity to enter a contractual agreement.
 Minors, people suffering from certain mental impairments and intoxicated persons are a few examples of people for whom capacity may be an issue.
 Contracts entered into with persons of limited or no legal capacity are voidable.

 For a contract to be valid, the parties to the contract must have been exercising free will and proper understanding of their contractual rights and obligations at the time the contract commenced.
-Misrepresentations, misleading or deceptive conduct and duress are all examples of factors that may result in a contract being rescinded.
+Misrepresentations, misleading or deceptive conduct and duress are all factors that may result in a contract being rescinded.